webaverse/docs/docs/market/flux-guide.md

 ---
 id: flux-guide
-title: How To Buy FLUX
+title: How To Get FLUX
 ---

-This guide will walk you step-by-step to buying FLUX.

-**Coming soon.**
+You can get FLUX by asking the Webaverse Team in the [Webaverse Discord](https://discord.gg/R5wqYhvv53).